- Phone: 425.868.5186

 These words of Jesus invite us into a life of service and care for those around us.
 At SPC we want to take these words seriously and look for ongoing ways to serve Christ and others right where we are each and every day.
 Here are some ways you can join us.

 During the months of October - May, SPC offers a free meal every Thursday evening.
 This weekly event is open to anyone in the community, whether you are hungry for food or friendship, or simply don't want to cook that evening.
 The doors open at 5:30pm, with dinner being served at 5:45pm.
 Sign up here to help prepare a meal.
 If you have questions about the program, please email us using the form on the right.

 SPC offers English Language classes here on campus.
-We hold two classes, two times each week, to over 20 students from around our community.
+We hold class on Mondays and Thursdays, from 9:30-11am, to over 60 students from around our community.
 On Mondays, our classes are held in a traditional classroom setting.
 On Thursdays, class is more about life experience with small group conversation, field trips, and one-on-one support.
 If you are interested in volunteering to help with this program or want more information, please contact us using the form on the right.

 The Issaquah Food and Clothing Bank is committed to providing quality food, clothing and other items to hundreds of families each week in our community, and SPC has the opportunity to be a part of this effort.
 Each Sunday food can be dropped off in Sanctuary Hall, and we will deliver the items to the food bank.
 In addition, if you want to volunteer your time to join in their work, there there are a number of ways you can do that from sorting food donations, clothes and more.
 If you are interested please go to https://www.issaquahfoodbank.org/volunteer/ and register to help out.